junxit/us-congress-bills-110/metadata.md

 - 2007-07-27 — Placed on the House Calendar, Calendar No. 93.
 - 2007-07-27 — The House Committee on Rules reported an original measure, H. Rept.
 110-263, by Ms. Sutton.
 - 2007-07-27 — The House Committee on Rules reported an original measure, H. Rept.
 110-263, by Ms. Sutton.
+- 2007-07-30 — Considered as privileged matter. (consideration: CR H8905-8912)
+- 2007-07-30 — Considered as unfinished business. (consideration: 7/31/2007 CR H8939-8940)
+- 2007-07-30 — DEBATE - The House proceeded with one hour of debate on H. Res.
+579.
+- 2007-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-30 — On agreeing to the resolution Agreed to by the Yeas and Nays: 215 - 187 (Roll no. 762). (text: CR 7/31/2007 H8905)
+- 2007-07-30 — On ordering the previous question Agreed to by the Yeas and Nays: 215 - 190 (Roll no. 761). (consideration: CR 7/31/2007 H8912)
+- 2007-07-30 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.Res.
+579, the Chair put the question on ordering the previous question and by voice vote, announced that the yeas had prevailed.
+Mr. Dreier demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2007-07-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 215 - 187 (Roll no. 762).(text: CR 7/31/2007 H8905)